-During a recent visit to Haifa, I was really excited to have the opportunity to take part in a culinary tour of Wadi Nisnas given by Sharon Shteinbock of Haifa Shuk & Cook.
+During a recent visit to Haifa, I was really excited to have the opportunity to take part in a culinary shuk tour of Wadi Nisnas given by Sharon Shteinbock of Haifa Shuk & Cook.
 Sharon grew up in Haifa so he knows a lot about the history of the city, but having spent a number of years living abroad, his English is fluent.
 As well as being passionate about the food and culture of Haifa, Sharon is also an architect and throughout the tour, he included fascinating anecdotes about the history of the area and details about the various building styles from the Ottoman and British eras.

 Wadi Nisnas is a large Arab neighborhood in central Haifa, between the German Colony and Downtown Haifa.
 The neighborhood is approximately 50% Muslim and 50% Christian and predominately features low stone houses, narrow alleyways and small staircases between the streets.
 The Shuk in Haifa is different from other cities in Israel, so it is worth a tour to explore the unique tastes, smells and sights.

 - Em Sabri Bakery (מאפיית אם סברי), Wadi Street 40-48